 Once again this is a temporary solution that is more suitable for good weather but it can be a handy quick fix in an emergency.

-This one of our slippery shoe hacks is really designed for bad weather in particular snow and ice.
+What can you put on the bottom of slippery shoes?
+Well, my next hack is really designed for bad weather in particular snow and ice.
 Everyone knows that walking in winter weather conditions can be hazardous so doing anything you can to minimize the risk of falling is going to be important for your health.

 Yaktrax Pro Traction Cleats are a great solution for not only walking but jogging on snow and ice as well.
 These are made from rubber and stainless steel and they can be easily placed over your shoes to get the important traction you need.
 They come in different sizes as well which means you can find the perfect ones to suit your feet.